remzi-arpacidusseau/ostep-projects/concurrency-mapreduce/README.md

 (described below) and the infrastructure handles the rest.

 In this project, you'll be building a simplified version of MapReduce for just a single machine.
-While somewhat easier than with a single machine, there are still numerous challenges, mostly in building the correct concurrency support.
-Thus, you'll have to think a bit about how to build the MapReduce implementation, and then build it work efficiently and correctly.
+While somewhat easier to build MapReduce for a single machine, there are still numerous challenges, mostly in building the correct concurrency support.
+Thus, you'll have to think a bit about how to build the MapReduce implementation, and then build it to work efficiently and correctly.

 There are three specific objectives to this assignment: